Engee documentation

 imag(A::AbstractArray)

-Returns an array containing the imaginary part of each element in the array `A'.
+Return an array containing the imaginary part of each entry in array A.

-Equivalent to imag.(A) with the exception that when array A has dimension zero, a 0-dimensional array is returned (rather than a scalar value).
+Equivalent to imag.(A), except that when A has zero dimensions, a 0-dimensional array is returned (rather than a scalar).

 Examples